About the Alumni Association

 Contact Us - Location & Hours

 709 High St

 Mon-Fri, 8 a.m. to 5 p.m.

 Bellingham, WA 98225-9199

-In June 1900, the first graduates of the Washington State Normal School at Whatcom began the Western Alumni Association.
+In June 1900, the first graduates of the Washington State Normal School at Whatcom began the WWU Alumni Association.
 The relationship between the alumni and the school took its first steps toward formalization in 1901, when graduating students performed a class play for alumni as a part of commencement exercises.
 The alumni program expanded in 1903 and 1904 to include a banquet for the graduating class, faculty, trustees, and alumni.
 The junior class began a tradition of recognizing the achievements of earlier students, creating a foundation of support for their own post-school years.
-Formal organization of the Alumni Association came in 1906.
+Formal organization of the WWU Alumni Association came in 1906.
 By 1908 the group had begun having an annual meeting.
 Tradition dictated that this be held on the Saturday preceding commencement, a practice that continued until 1950.

 Professional education bonded Western’s first graduates together.
 The Normal School trained and re-certified teachers, issued licenses, and generally considered itself to have a lifelong responsibility for the continued growth of alumni.
 This network of support exists today, as alumni mentor undergraduates, support the programs and education of students, and hire graduates.

 Our mission is to strengthen Western by building strong and caring relationships that make a difference among our students, alumni, friends and the greater University community.